 September 1944 – April 14, 1945

 Former Industriewerke in Plauen, 2018 (Flossenbürg Concentration Camp Memorial / Photo: Rainer Viertlböck).
-For years, the textile factory has been vacant.
+Since 2022, the building is demolished.

 Plan of the attic floor of the Industriewerke, September 27, 1944 (Landesarchiv Berlin).
 The room labelled “Lager” (compound) was where the prisoners were quartered, directly next to their workplaces.